What are Monosaccharides?

 Classifications of Monosaccharides based on the type of carbonyl group

-Monosaccharides can also be classified according to the carbonyl group that they are part of:
+Monosaccharides can also be classified based on the type of carbonyl group they contain:

 Characteristics of Monosaccharide